Submit request or call to make an appointment.

-At Norton Heart & Vascular Institute, our specialists typically start treating atrial fibrillation (A-fib) with medication.
+The specialists at Norton Heart & Vascular Institute typically start treating atrial fibrillation (A-fib) with medication.
 If medication isn’t effective or if side effects are impacting quality of life, there are other options.

-Often, a combination of medical therapy, monitoring and minimally invasive surgical intervention can help improve A-ﬁb symptoms or even correct the arrythmia.
-Our team offers the latest in monitoring; radiofrequency ablation; cryo-ablation; and hybrid procedures such as maze, a combination of ablations; and convergent, a hybrid ablation and surgical procedure.
+Often, a combination of medical therapy, lifestyle changes, monitoring and minimally invasive surgical intervention can help improve A-ﬁb symptoms or even correct the arrhythmia.
+Our team offers the latest in monitoring; radiofrequency ablation; cryo-ablation; and hybrid ablations even for those who have had constant A-fib for more than a year.

 A diagnosis of atrial fibrillation often comes with a prescription for medication to prevent and treat blood clots that may be caused by the arrhythmia.
-Left untreated, blood clots can lead to a stroke.
+If A-fib is left untreated, blood clots can lead to a stroke.
 Additional medications may be prescribed to control heart rate and rhythm.
 For many patients, these can be the first and most helpful form of treatment.

 In some circumstances, it is necessary for us to implant a pacemaker to allow us to use medications more effectively to treat your atrial fibrillation.
 While a pacemaker itself does not treat A-fib, it does allow us to use medications or certain ablation procedures to help treat your symptoms.

 An electrophysiologist performs ablation by inserting a catheter into a blood vessel in the groin and guiding it to the heart.
 The specialist then carefully destroys malfunctioning tissue using radiofrequency (heat) or cryotherapy (cold).
-Each scars the problematic areas, so they can no longer transmit abnormal signals.
+Each scars the areas of concern, so they can no longer transmit abnormal signals.

 There are hybrid procedures that combine types of catheter ablations and those that combine ablation with surgical intervention.

-If you have more persistent A-fib and continue to be symptomatic, you may be a good candidate for the convergent procedure.
+If you have more persistent A-fib or have been told you have permanent A-fib, you may be a good candidate for hybrid ablation.